 The NB Global Corporate Income Trust is managed by portfolio managers from across the Investment Manager's Global Non-Investment Grade Credit and Emerging Market Debt teams who focus on high yield issuers from both the developed markets and emerging markets.
-Namely, the lead portfolio managers responsible for the Trust are Tom O'Reilly, Vivek Bommi, Nish Popat, Jennifer Gorgoll and Russ Covode.
-Collectively, the aforementioned portfolio managers have an average of 25 years of investment experience, are supported by 36 research analysts, four economists/strategists, seven dedicated traders, and three client portfolio managers.
+Namely, the lead portfolio managers responsible for the Trust are Vivek Bommi, Nish Popat, Jennifer Gorgoll, Russ Covode and Joseph Lind.
+Collectively, the aforementioned portfolio managers have an average of slightly under 25 years of investment experience, are supported by 36 research analysts, four economists/strategists, seven dedicated traders, and three client portfolio managers.